frctl/fractal/docs/components/context.md

 ```

 Often this is behaviour is beneficial - it means your 'parent' components are completely in control of configuring their 'child' components.
 However in some cases it can lead to repetition of context data in config files.
 In this case, you can use a special syntax to import context from one component into another - see below for details.

+> The [documentation on sub-components](/docs/components/sub-components.md) contains more information on the various options available for rendering sub-components using their own context data.

 ### Passing context data from parent to child templates